Cape Town Spurs F.C.: Rivalries

 Cape Town Spurs' main rivalry is with Cape Town City FC.
 Cape Town Spurs and Cape Town City compete in the iKapa Derby.
 The owner of Cape Town City, John Comitis, was previously involved at Ajax Cape Town before selling his shares to the Efstathiou brothers in 2013 after a breakdown in the relationship between parties.
 Comitis went on to buy the PSL status of Mpumalanga Black Aces FC in 2016 and created Cape Town City.

 Other local rivals include Stellenbosch FC, hailing from the nearby town of Stellenbosch, but these teams have faced each other on very few occasions.
 Santos and Ajax Cape Town played in fiery derby games in the 2000s and 2010s.
-Vasco de Gama train across the road from Ikamva and are also considered local rivals.
+Vasco da Gama train across the road from Ikamva and are also considered local rivals.
+The derbies between Santos and Vasco da Gama were reignited by Spurs' relegation to the ABC Motsepe League as all three sides played in Western Cape Stream A for the 2025–26 season.

 Youth Academy (The Young Warriors)

 The youth academy at Cape Town Spurs has proven to be one of the most successful programs of the African continent.
 Their academy players are warmly referred to as the 'Young Warriors'.